ceciliestadekristensen/social-engagement-through-interactive-design/README.md

 In this group project, I was involved in both the design and development, including:

 ### UI & Design
-* Desig of the overall visual style and user experience
+* Design of the overall visual style and user experience
 * Development of the character selection interface
-* Contribution to the visual parts and layout of the app
+* Contribution to UI design and layout

 ### Features & Implementation
 * Implementation of the timeline view for event browsing
-* Development of parts of the calendar functionality
+* Implementation of parts of the calendar functionality
 * Development of the character selection logic
 * Building and improving UI components